10 Essential Networking Skills to Improve Your Profitability

-Too often, potentially good networking contacts are allowed to disappear through lack of follow up.
-Whether it’s meeting for a coffee to exchange views or contacts or a simple phone call, the real value is in the long term relationships you build and the mutual benefit that can only be encouraged by follow up post event.
-Make a point of getting in touch with people where there might be mutual benefit not just those to whom you wish to sell.
+Too often, potentially good networking contacts are allowed to disappear through lack of follow-up.
+Whether it’s meeting for a coffee to exchange views or contacts or a simple phone call, the real value is in the long-term relationships you build and the mutual benefit that can only be encouraged by follow-up post-event.
+Make a point of getting in touch with people where there might be a mutual benefit not just those to whom you wish to sell.
 This is part of growing your network.
 Add them on LinkedIn.
 Make a point of trying to get to know their business and referring them to people that might have a need for their services.
 People buy people and they will hopefully look to reciprocate.
-None of this will happen without proper follow up.
+None of this will happen without proper follow-up.

 10. Keep at it